-Thermal Coal Developing Companies: Companies of the Thermal Coal Sector developing, or planning to develop, additional thermal coal extraction capacities, new coal-fueled power capacities strictly above 300 MW or new transportation projects dedicated to thermal coal.
+Thermal Coal Developing Companies: Companies of the Thermal Coal Sector developing, or planning to develop, new thermal coal mines, new coal-fueled power capacities strictly above 300 MW or new transportation projects dedicated to thermal coal.
 Majority owners of the asset are considered.
 Companies purchasing thermal coal assets will be considered as Thermal Coal Developing Companies if they do not commit to cease operating these assets within a reasonable period.